nus-cs2103/website-base/schedule/week4/commentary-cs2103-fragment.md

 <!-- ---------------------------------------------------------------------------- -->
 {% call topic_preamble("Code Quality: Naming", reuse=false) %}

 Last week, we started learning about code quality.
-Let's continue on that, but learning a few other aspects of code quality.
+Let's continue on that, and learn a few other aspects of code quality.

 {% endcall %}
 <!-- ---------------------------------------------------------------------------- -->